-(Hint: you may wish to use the rule for replacing a variable with a value in an expression.
-This would enable you to define the derivative function all on one line.
-Otherwise, you can compute the derivative, copy it, and then turn that copied cell into an input cell type.
-Use Cell menu>Convert To).
-Later on, we will need to use the derivative of the non-linear squashing function in our neural networks.
+2) Alternatively, you may wish to use the Mathematica rule for replacing a variable with a value in an expression.
+This would also enable you to define the derivative function all on one line.

+3) Otherwise, a brute-force method is to compute the derivative, copy it, and then turn that copied cell into an input cell type.
+(Use Cell menu>Convert To).

+Later on, when we study back-propagation networks we will need to use the derivative of the non-linear squashing function in our derviation of a learning rule for neural networks.
 For this reason, it is useful to have a squashing function that has a closed form solution for the derivative.